upendrabhattarai/2023.11.01.CommandLineBasics/README.md

   man ls
 ```

-Unfortunately, if you are on Windows and using Git Bash, the `man` command is not included, however, you can just type the command that you want to know more about and then `--help` and you will get similar info:
+If you are on Windows and using **Git Bash**, the `man` command is not included, however, you can just type the command that you want to know more about and then `--help` and you will get similar info:

 ```bash
   ls --help